Francisco Palencia

 Juan Francisco "Paco" Palencia Hernández (born 28 April 1973) is a Mexican professional football manager and former footballer.
 Palencia began his career with Cruz Azul, where he played for nearly a decade and won multiple championships, including the Verano 1997 league title.
-He also participated in the 2001 Copa Libertadores, finishing as a runner-up and scoring one goal in the final.
+He also participated in the 2001 Copa Libertadores, finishing as a runner-up and scored one goal in the final.

 Club career

 Cruz Azul

-Palencia began his professional career with Cruz Azul after progressing through the club’s youth system.
+Palencia began his professional career with Cruz Azul after progressing through the club's youth system.
 He made his debut on December 23, 1994, in a match against Correcaminos.

 By his second season, Palencia had become a regular starter, contributing goals and assists.
-In 1996, he participated in Cruz Azul’s Copa México victory, appearing as a substitute in the final against Toros Neza.
-The following year, he was part of the squad that won the club’s eighth league title, defeating León at the Nou Camp.
+In 1996, he participated in Cruz Azul's Copa México victory, appearing as a substitute in the final against Toros Neza.
+The following year, he was part of the squad that won the club's eighth league title, defeating León at the Nou Camp.

 During this period, Cruz Azul also won consecutive CONCACAF Champions Cup titles in 1996 and 1997, with Palencia playing a role in both campaigns.

 After Carlos Hermosillo left the club in 1998, Palencia was named team captain, a role he held until 2001.

-In the 2001 Copa Libertadores, Palencia contributed to Cruz Azul’s run to the final.
+In the 2001 Copa Libertadores, Palencia contributed to Cruz Azul's run to the final.
 He scored twice against River Plate and added two more goals against Rosario Central, including one in the final moments of the semifinal.
 Cruz Azul finished as runners-up after a penalty shootout loss to Boca Juniors.